 This is not a test drive, people; this here is real life.
 If you are in love with someone, do not hold back another moment longer.
 Shout it from the rooftops!
 If you need to apologize, balance the karma scales, maybe recognize another person's efforts you took for granted...DO IT.
 Not tomorrow.
 Not next week.
 Not in six months, or a year.
 Waiting for any reason is, frankly, unreasonable.
 We are not permanent fixtures on this planet; we die.
 A lot.
-It happens quickly, As #Twins, we think we'll know when it happens.
+It happens quickly.
+Maybe you think that your connection is so strong, you'll know if the person you love (but are somehow separated from...ugh) is gone.
 I'm sure I would.
-But, why is knowing helpful when your #Twin is already gone?
+But, why is knowing helpful when the person you love is already dead?
 You've lost the opportunity to say the things you know you'd like to say and hear the things you'd like more than anything to hear.
 Even if I felt it happen, I'd likely talk myself out of knowing it anyway.
 Some things are just unknowable.
 That is one of them.

 My angels are always asking me what I want.
 I can never give a direct answer.
 I talk about what I need, and what the people I love need.
 I talk about the world, society, nature, peace, joy...but find it incredibly difficult to be straightforward about what I want.
 Me, personally.
 Not the things I want because I'm vulnerable or scared...a real choice.
 One that does not stem from vulnerability.

 At just the thought of answering that question, I suddenly began to sob.
 In between my sobs, came unintelligible sounds that roughly translate to what I truly want.
 Not for my son.
 Not for my nephews.
 Not for my friends, neighbors, cousins, uncles.
 Not for my brother.
 Not for my dog.
 And, not for my ghosts.
 For me.
 Just me.
 I made that same wish at this same time three years ago.
-Though I did not know it, every step I took from that moment forward brought me closer to finally finding my #Twin.
-We found each other, too.
+Though I did not know it, every step I took from that moment forward brought me closer to awakening.
 Life has never been the same since.

-There is no doubt we are all connected.
-Though, it is interesting to note that none of us are exactly talking either.
+There is no doubt we are connected.
+Though, it is interesting to note that we are not talking either.
 Drew and I have not had a real conversation outside of Facebook since serendipitously seeing each other at a Def Leppard concert in 1988; sadly, I couldn't even really talk to him then.
 I was on a date with another boy.
 It was a little awkward.
 But when Drew came running over, all I wanted to do was tell my date to scram (can you tell that I recently watched Roger Rabbit???).
 Drew was a boy I'd literally known since we were born.
 Probably why Drew always made me feel safe, comfortable.
 Made me smile, too.
-Just like my #Twin.
-But instead, I was with some asshat who made me stand in line for the Def Leppard tickets at a record store in THE WORST area of Mattapan.
+But I was with some asshat who made me stand in line for the Def Leppard tickets at a record store in THE WORST area of Mattapan.
 That asshat never paid me back either.
 And yet another pattern emerges!

 Drew and I dated for a brief time when I was 16 but it was a non-sexual relationship.
 I mean, we kissed.
 I probably let him touch my boobs, too, but I was still a virgin.
 And, wanted to keep it that way.
 Which is probably why he "cheated" on me with an ex who would allow him to do whatever he wanted.
 Yup, another pattern.
 Those patterns become our past, present and future, though at 16, I thought Drew was just being a stupid boy.
 Little did I know, the next 27 years would be full of stupid boys pulling the same shit, just on a different day.
 It's a depressing thought.
 Only because, it's come true.

 I'm grateful for living what can only be described as a kick-ass life.
 But there are still a few missing pieces.
 Big ones.
 Because, they belong to my heart.
-I've become my #Twin in that way, the wounded healer.
+I've become the wounded healer.
 Life as a Leo has been great.
 Intelligent, open, fun, generous, attractive, loving...I'm literally on fire every day.
-But my #Twin is all water.
-Bogged down by it.
-And yet, whenever I looked at him, no matter when it was, or what he had done (or, hadn't done), he always looked like sunshine to me.

 I'll write all this out.
 Publish it.
 Let you, my dear readers, basically see me naked.
 Yet again.
 But nothing will change, even if everything has changed.
 Sometimes, I cry to my angels to let me go home (though in reality, it sounds more like this: "Fucking kill me already!").
 Luckily, my angels are patient.
 Wise.
 They push me to grab a tissue, my dog, and go hike in the fields.
 Walk in the woods.
 Climb hills.
 Cross dales.
 And, just when I think I can't take another step without breaking down, a cloud formation shaped like a heart appears smack-dab in front of me.
 Inside that heart is an open window with a rainbow peeking through.